 Traditionally, the highest level of local government in England has been the county or shire, of which there are twenty-four:

 - County Durham

-Counties are generally further subdivided into hundreds, with the exception of Yorkshire.
+Counties are generally further subdivided into hundreds, with the exception of Yorkshire and Lincolnshire.
 It is a current issue how much autonomy these counties should be given.
 The Local Government Act of 1888 set up county councils for each of the counties taking over from the responsibilities of the Quarter Sessions, and the the Local Government Act of 1894 gave the Hundreds (or in Yorkshire, Wapentakes), councils of their own.
 A

 There are also free cities within counties, not part of any Hundred, that have somewhat more powers of their own.
 These Cities are cities either on account of having a cathedral (or by extention, a Catholic cathedral south of a certain line an a Protestant one north of it), by being the chief city of a county or by being given letters patent by a monarch, led by a Lord Mayor.
 These cities are; Abingdon, Bedford, Bradford, Brighton, Buckingham, Cambridge, Canterbury, Carlisle, Chelmsford, Chichester, Coventry, Derby, Dorchester, Durham, Ely, Guildford, Hertford, Huntingdon, Ipswich, Kingston-upon-Hull, Lancaster, Leeds, Leicester, Lincoln, London, Maidstone, Newcastle, Norwich, Northampton, Nottingham, Oakham, Oxford, Peterborough, Portsmouth, Ripon, Salisbury, Sheffield, Southampton, St Albans, Wakefield, Westminster, Winchester and York.